Consignment Sale Tips

-This worked well until I had my third child and I realized that my first two were really fake children — they stayed with me, didn’t mind the car and were all-around obedient.
+This worked well until I had my third child a few years back and I realized that my first two were really fake children — they stayed with me, didn’t mind riding the car for hours, and were all-around obedient.
 Don’t get me wrong, they could probably win a whining contest, but they were very tote-able.
-My third is what I call my “party-in-a-box” and driving around the streets of Portland all morning just didn’t work for him, so I had to quickly change my clothes-buying strategy (don’t even get me started on the fourth…).
+My third is what I call my “party-in-a-box” and driving around the streets of Portland all morning just didn’t work for him, so I had to quickly change my clothes-buying strategy (don’t even get me started on the fourth.
+Or fifth…).

-Right about the same time, I discovered children’s clothing consignment events.
-These events are different from consignment stores that function like a store — you can shop any time but the stock is unreliable and you may have to make multiple trips to find what you’re looking for.
-Consignment events are different — the sales take place over a weekend and they are absolutely PACKED with everything you may need (or want) for your kids.
+Right about the same time, I discovered children’s clothing consignment sale events.
+These events are different from traditional consignment stores that function like a store — you can shop any time but the stock is unreliable and you may have to make multiple trips to find what you’re looking for.
+Consignment events are different — these sales take place over a weekend or more and they are absolutely PACKED with everything you may need (or want) for your kids.

-2. Incredible variety.
+Incredible variety.
 If something’s on my list, it’s usually at a consignment event because there are hundreds (or thousands) of families consigning.
-If I need a bouncy seat, there are at least 10 to choose from and I don’t need to drive to people’s homes like with Craigslist.
+If I need a bouncy seat, there are at least ten to choose from and I don’t need to drive to people’s homes like with Craigslist.

-3. Save on gas.
-With fuel prices approaching the $4 a gallon mark, it’s important to factor your transportation costs into your savings.
-I’d rather drive to one sale than spend a bunch of money driving around the greater Portland area in search of super-cheap clothing.
+Save on gas.
+With fuel prices floating around the $4 a gallon mark, it’s important to factor your transportation costs into your savings.
+I’d rather drive to one sale than spend a bunch of money driving around the entire city in search of super-cheap kids items.

-7. Good quality.
-Most consignment events have a good screening process and all items are checked for stains, holes and unusual wear.
-You won’t be wasting your time wading through stuff that should be made into rags or thrown into the dump.
+Good quality.
+Most consignment events have a screening process and all items are checked for stains, holes, and unusual wear.
+You won’t be wasting your time wading through stuff that should be made into rags or recycled.